Networking is a great way to meet new people and form on-going professional relationships with people in your field. It can also enable you to:

 - Through alumni and active participation with alumni groups (see Alumni Directory)

-- Associations related to your field of study or work (see Tips for Networking at a Conference)
+- Associations related to your field of study or work

 - Through family and friends